 btor 1 First Nar ne Middle Name Last Name Case numb er (if known)

 art 4: Repo rt if You Own or Have Any Hazardous Prop erty or Any Property That Needs Imm nediate / Attention

 .
 Do you own 🔲 No

-property that poses or is alleged to pose a threat of imminent and identifiable hazard to public health or safety?
-C Yes.
+t poses or is ose a threat C Yes.
 What is the hazard?

+of imminent and

+identifiable public healt
-Or do you o wn any

-property that needs immediate attention?
+Or do you o lo you own any perty that needs nediate attention?
+If immediat

 If immediate attention is s needed, why is it needed?

 For example, o do you own ods, or livestock

 that must be fe ed, or a building

 that needs urg ent repairs?
 Where is the property?

 Number Street

 City State ZIP Code